aroberge/avantpy/proposal/idea.md

 while condition:
     # block
 ```
-This is the same question as before, but this time the answer should be completely obvious to someone who knows what a Python `while` loop is.
+This is the same question as before, but this time the answer should be completely obvious to someone who knows English and knows what a Python `while` loop is.

 ### Python's version